 Facebook Lookalike case studies

 1. Moda in Pelle

 Luxe Footwear brand Moda in Pelle (Fashion in leather) is a footwear company located in Leeds with branches all across the UK.
 The company wanted to try the power of social media to increase its activities on Facebook and Instagram and use it to drive online sales.
 They created a Facebook ads strategy with the purpose of using different ad types, formats and audiences that would help propel their customers down the sales funnel.

 They ran a series of ads for their audience through the sales funnel with the addition of Lookalike Audiences of their existing customers over the course of a year.
 They got:

 - 9.5x more sales from Facebook and Instagram

 - 8.5x increase in website

-So, the company created a Facebook ad strategy that involves targeted international Lookalike Audiences similar to its active app users.
-The results:
+So, the company created a Facebook ad strategy that involved targeted international Lookalike Audiences similar to its active app users.
+The results were: